 Education Packages – Film

 These educational guides were originally commissioned by the Hot Docs Canadian International Documentary Film Festival.
-They include a range of questions that will help teachers frame discussions with their class, as well as activities for before, during, and after viewing.
-Web links that provide starting points for further research or discussion are also included.
+They include a range of questions that will help teachers frame discussions with their class, links for further research or discussion, and activities for before, during, and after viewing.
 Linked to the Ontario curriculum.

 2017 | Canada | 16 min

 Powwow step DJ Joshua DePerry, a.k.a.
-Classic Roots, integrates the sounds of his Anishinaabe heritage with techno and house music, bringing a new sound and skills set to Indigenous youth.
-Redefining what it means to be urban and Indigenous, he’s preparing to start the next chapter of his life as an artist and educator in the world’s techno capital: Berlin.
+Classic Roots, integrates the sounds of his Anishinaabe heritage with techno and house music, bringing a new sound and skills set to Indigenous youth, and redefining what it means to be urban and Indigenous.

 Standing Rock Part 1 – Sacred Water